Scarecrow Gone Wild

-Scarecrow Gone Wild is a low-budget direct-to-video film by York Entertainment released in 2004 about a group of college co-eds who are hunted down by a killer scarecrow after a hazing ritual sends one male student into a coma.
+Scarecrow Gone Wild is a low-budget direct-to-video film by York Entertainment released in 2004 about a group of college students who are hunted down by a killer scarecrow after a hazing ritual sends one male student into a coma.

 The film is the third in a series of films about Scarecrows who kill people.
 The first two are Scarecrow and Scarecrow Slayer, both by The Asylum, a different production company.
 The film was directed and written by Brian Katkin.
 Ken Shamrock, former NWA World Heavyweight Champion, appears in the film as the coach.
 Despite portraying a secondary role, Shamrock received top billing.
 It is notable for being the film debut of Olivia Munn, who appears in a small role.

 Plot

 Sam (Caleb Roehrig) is one of the freshman on the baseball team who are being hazed by upperclassmen, including his friend Jack (Matthew Linhardt).
-Because Sam needs a scholarship to attend college, Jack gave him a urine sample so that no one would know he was diabetic and he would make the team, thus giving him a chance at a scholarship.
+Because Sam needs a scholarship to attend college, Jack gave him a blood sample so that no one would know he was diabetic and he would make the team, thus giving him a chance at a scholarship.

-Although Jack promises his coach that there will be no hazing, the rest of the team (and some girls) go to the haunted corn field and continue the hazing.
+Although Jack promises his coach that there will be no hazing, the rest of the team (and some young women) go to the haunted corn field and continue the hazing.
 The hazing ritual comes to a bitter end in a haunted cornfield when the baseball players mistake one of Sam's diabetic attacks with Sam trying to start a fight.
 They tie him up to the scarecrow and leave him for dead.
 Sam becomes the evil Scarecrow who decides to seek bloody revenge on his tormentors and pretty much everyone else in the film.
 The only way for Jack and his friends to stop the scarecrow is by getting their friend out of his coma, a task which proves to be near impossible since the nearest hospital is conveniently under construction.
 After a series of attacks by the scarecrow the students finally figure out how to stop him and bring back their friend.

 The movie skips to 3 weeks after the attacks, and show Jack and his new girlfriend (a survivor of the scarecrow's attack) getting ready to pick the coach up to take him to his red-eye flight, and Sam and baseball jock, Mike getting ready to attend a sorority party.
 Just as things are beginning to look up for our protagonists, Sam murders Mike and the coach.
 He then chases Jack and his girlfriend into a chapel where they battle for the final time.
 Suddenly the scarecrow (Sam) also has the power to shoot what looks like electrical currents out of his hands.
 Through their epic battle Jack somehow becomes the scarecrow and does the logical thing, impaling himself on a nearby cross.